golemfactory/yagna-docs/requestor-tutorials/flash-tutorial-of-requestor-development.md

 You need the following command to enable the daemon as a requestor.

+```text
+yagna payment init -r
+```

 What it also does under the hood, it also checks for funds on your requestor node and if needed, contacts the faucet which issues some nGNT tokens to the node using zkSync.

 {% hint style="warning" %}
-It needs to be run each time the daemon is started or restarted.
+This needs to be run each time the daemon is started or restarted.
+Bear in mind that if you see `database is locked` in your daemon log output, you need to restart your daemon (i.e. `Ctrl+C` and `yagna service run`) and run the following payment command again.
 {% endhint %}

-```text
-yagna payment init -r
-```

 Once you issue the command, allow some time until it completes its job.